 For flights out of this time range, we cannot be responsible for missed services.
 The suggested schedule is indicative, it is always preferable to check the schedule with us before booking flights.

 We will meet at the airport in Puerto Iguazú to take a private transfer to the natural reserve of San Sebastián de la Selva.
 Entrance to the reserve around noon.

-After lunch, Cynthia will give an introductory talk, to explore necessary key concepts and tips to start achieving good results in Macro Photography.
+After lunch, the Lead Photographer will give an introductory talk, to explore necessary key concepts and tips to start achieving good results in Macro Photography.

 In the afternoon we will be walking the trails of the reserve in search of our models to put theory into practice.
 Our search will continue after dinner, this will allow us to encounter amphibians and reptiles that in most cases show up at night.